JermaineMckenna/project2-l-memory-game/README.md

 This is accomplished by:

-1. Logging into GitHub
+1. Log in to your GitHub account.

-2. Navigating to the repository you would like to create a site for
+2. Navigate to the repository you want to deploy.

-3. At the top of the repositoryn clicking the settings icon
+3. Click on the [Settings](https://github.com/settings) tab found at the top of the repository.

-4. On the left hand side of the settings page click the pages section
+4. In the left-hand menu, select [Pages](https://github.com/settings/pages).

-5. Under source click the dropdown and select master branch
+5. Under Source, open the dropdown and select the main or master branch.

-6. Once the page refreshes there will be a link to your site, click this
+6. Click Save.

+7. After the page refreshes, a link to the live site will be provided under the GitHub Pages section.

 Detailed instructions on how to create a site on GitHub pages can be found [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)